Cuts and grazes

 - Get help.
 If the cut is deep you need to get an adult to help.
 Send someone else if possible or, if your friend can walk, take her to her home or teacher, or to the nearest trusted adult.

-Some diseases can be caught from blood (such as Hepatitis B or C which are fairly common, or HIV/AIDS which is fairly rare for Australian kids), so if the person hurt is not someone in your family then make sure that you do not touch any blood with your fingers.
+Some diseases can be caught from blood (such as Hepatitis B or C which are fairly common, or HIV/AIDS which is rare for Australian kids), so if the person hurt is not someone in your family and you know that they do not have these infections, then make sure that you do not touch any blood with your fingers.

 It is possible for germs in someone else's blood to get into your body if you touch some blood when you have any scratches, tiny cuts or grazes on your hands and arms, so this is just to make sure that you are keeping safe.
 Most people who touch someone else's blood do not get an infection, but it is best to take a lot of care, so that you can be sure you are not at risk.